jakezp/boox-local-connectors/README.md

 # BOOX AI use OpenAI and Google Drive Cloud Sync

-Use your own AI connection inside BOOX's native reading apps, and synchronize editable notebooks through Google Drive between a BOOX tablet and a Mac.
+Use your own OpenAI API or ChatGPT/Codex subscription instead of the default BOOX AI model in the native reading apps, and set up a replacement Google Drive sync inside the Native Notes app as an alternative to the ONYX Cloud sync.

 The project provides three apps: